royourboat/lcbo-web-scraper/README.md

 ![](img/robots.png)
 >Designed by pch.vector / Freepik

 There are approximately registered products: 9,400 wine and 4,100 non-wine.
 "Non-wine" products can include beer, liquor, and reusuable bags.
-Only 2,800 wines and 2,100 non-wines are purchasable as of 5/14/2023.

-## Why did you make this?

-I simply want to learn about and try wine.
-But, the long rows of seemingly random bottles of arbitrarily priced wines is quite intimidating.
-Unfortunately, my experiences with LCBO's in-store wine staff/guides have been disappointing thus far.

-My goal is to build my own wine recommender with affordability in mind.
-Scraping is the first step.
-My genuine hope is that I can increase the accessibility of wine to everyone!
-If I'm successful, people will have great first time experiences with wine, and LCBO's wine sales will boom.

 ## How does it work?